i05nagai/memorandum/language/english_speaking.md

     * A blameless postmortem culture
 * introduce
     * the application developers might introduce changes that cause the system to be more noisy
+* introductory
+    * coming before sth else
+        * introductory remarks
+    * first time
+        * existing, used, or experienced for the first time
+            * an introductory price/offer
+    * beginning
+        * written or said at the beginning
+            * an introductory chapter
+            * I'd like to make some introductory remarks before beginning the lecture
 * exemplify
     * to be a typical example of sth
         * Americal fashion is exemplified by jeans and T-shirt